-This once thriving area started to decline as the city replaced many of the homes with apartment complexes, a way that was supposedly to improve the community but instead actually harmed the area.
+This once thriving area started to decline as the city replaced many of the homes with apartment complexes, a way that some claim was supposedly to improve the community but instead actually harmed the area.

-Today, Coconut Grove is one of Miami’s most luxurious neighborhoods and gentrification is slowly redeveloping the West Grove section with the local property values rising.
+Today, Coconut Grove is one of Miami’s most luxurious neighborhoods and gentrification is slowly moving into the West Grove section, beginning with the demolishing of local apartment buildings.

 South Miami-Dade County

 Some of Miami’s oldest black communities are located in South Dade County as many originally came to the area to help with farming and cropping different types of fruits as the land and its soil was perfect growing for some of Florida’s most known crops.

-As years went on the communities of “Down South” built their own reputations separate from other parts of the Miami-Dade with the likes of apartment complexes like Chocolate City, Rainbow City, and numerous others expanding from Florida City to Richmond Heights.
+As years went on the communities of “Down South” built their own reputations separate from other parts of the Miami-Dade with the likes of Chocolate City, Rainbow City, and numerous other Miami hoods expanding from Florida City to Richmond Heights.

 Miami Hoods Related Topics: